Nick689/CustomPOS/Readme.md

 * Stock check module which compile every sales and entries for each item and compare it with current stock

 ## Planned features
 * A simple install demo version will be available soon.
-But you can install right now the server version and use it localy
+But you can install right now the client-server version and use it localy
 * Localized versions
 * Sales statistics